liam2/liam2/doc/usersguide/source/model.rst

         person:
             fields:
                 - age:      int
-                - agegroup: {type: int, initialdata: false}
+                - agegroup: {type: int, initialdata: False}

 Field names must be unique per entity (i.e. several entities may have a field with the same name).